Uniform continuity bounds for information characteristics of quantum channels depending on input dimension and on input energy: Continuity bounds for basic capacities of channels with finite input dimension.

 In this section we consider quantum channels with finite input dimension $d_A$ and obtain continuity bounds for basic capacities of such channels with the main term $C\varepsilon\log d_A$, where $\varepsilon$ is the Bures distance between quantum channels described in Section 3.

 The \emph{Holevo capacity} of a quantum channel $\,\Phi:A\rightarrow B\,$ is defined as

 where the supremum is over all discrete ensembles of input states.
-This quantity determines the ultimate rate of transmission of classical information through a channel when nonentangled input encoding is used \cite{H-SCI,Wilde}.
+This quantity characterizes the ultimate rate of classical information transmission through a channel provided that nonentangled input encoding is used \cite{H-SCI,Wilde}.

 By the Holevo-Schumacher-Westmoreland theorem (cf.\cite{H,S-W}) the \emph{classical capacity} of a quantum channel $\,\Phi:A\rightarrow B\,$ is given by the regularized expression

 If the weak additivity property holds for the channel $\Phi$ then $C(\Phi)=C_{\chi}(\Phi)$ \cite{H-SCI,King,Amosov}.